RyotaUshio/obsidian-latex-theorem-equation-referencer/docs/profiles.md

 Here's a list of the CSS classes generated from tags:

-- `.math-booster-{tag}`: (New!)
-Applies to an entire note.
+- `.math-booster-{tag}`: (New in 0.6.9) Applies to an entire note.
 This is very powerful...
 It acts just like Obsidian's built-in `cssclasses` property ([see here](https://help.obsidian.md/Editing+and+formatting/Properties#Predefined+properties)), but you don't need to manually type in the YAML frontmatter.
 Also remember that profiles have a [cascaded structure](context-settings) determined by the folder hierarchy, just like other local settings.
 - `.theorem-callout-{tag}`: Applies to [theorem callouts](math-callouts).
 - `.math-booster-begin-proof-{tag}`/`.math-booster-end-proof-{tag}`: Applies to [proofs](proofs).